to the home of the Star Trek: Voyager fanfiction series Fifth

 B4FV 1.01: Caretaker

-rewrite of Caretaker is a huge improvement over the original.
+rewrite of Caretaker is a huge improvement over my original.
 Unlike

 that it manages to still tell the original pilot episode without